Dick's Sporting Goods will stop selling assault-style rifles

 Florida shooting survivors return to school: Follow live

-The Parkland shooter, Nikolas Cruz, bought a gun at Dick's.
-The company said he did not buy the AR-15 that he used in the school shooting there.
+The Parkland shooter, Nikolas Cruz, did buy a gun at Dick's, but the company said it wasn't the AR-15-style rifle that he used in the school shooting.
 But Stack said when the company learned about that sale "we had a pit in our stomach."

 "We don't want to be a part of this story any longer," he said.

-The company stopped selling those military-style semiautomatic weapons in its Dick's-branded stores after the Sandy Hook elementary school shooting in 2012, but it continued to sell those weapons at its 35 Field and Stream stores.
+The company stopped selling those military-style semiautomatic weapons in its Dick's-branded stores after the Sandy Hook elementary school shooting in 2012, but they were still available at its 35 Field and Stream stores.

 Now it will pull those weapons from all of its stores.

+The reason: there are about 56,000 licensed firearm dealers nationwide, many of them single location mom-and-pop type stores.
+Cruz legally bought the weapon he used in the Parkland shooting at such a store, Sunrise Tactical Supply, in Coral Springs, Florida, about a year ago.

+These mom-and-pop stores handle a significant percentage of sales of overall gun sales, perhaps even a majority, says Brian Rafn, the director of research at Morgan Dempsey Capital Management, but hard statistics on market share are not available.
+Dick's and other major retailers sell very few assault-style rifles, he added.

-Walmart (WMT), the nation's largest retailer and a major seller of firearms, announced it would stop selling the military-style semiautomatic weapons in August 2015.
+For example, Walmart (WMT), the nation's largest retailer and a major seller of firearms, announced it would stop selling the military-style semiautomatic weapons in August 2015.
+But the company's decision "didn't put a dent in the market, Rafn said.
+"With 56,000 storefronts selling guns, a few guns here or there at Dick's isn't going to make a difference."

-There have been widespread calls for tougher gun control measures in the week since the school shooting.
+On Wednesday, Walmart announced it would also raise the age restriction for purchase of firearms and ammunition to 21.
+It was also "removing items from our website resembling assault-style rifles, including nonlethal airsoft guns and toys."

+Semiautomatic rifles will still be available at outdoor sporting specialty retailers such as Cabela's and Bass Pro Shops, which recently merged, and Gander Outdoors, which was recently purchased by Camping World (CWH).
+Neither Bass Pro Shops nor Camping World responded to a request for comment on Dick's action.

 "We support and respect the Second Amendment, and we recognize and appreciate that the vast majority of gun owners in this country are responsible, law-abiding citizens," he said in a letter released Wednesday.
 "But we have to help solve the problem that's in front of us."